inasafe/inasafe-doc/docs/source/training/socialisation/overview.rst

 The more communities, scientists and governments share data and knowledge, the more realistic and useful the |project_name| scenario will be.
-|project_name| accepts three types of Input data: Hazard, Exposure and
+|project_name| accepts three types of input data: Hazard, Exposure and
 Aggregation.

 Hazard